LuisSanchez/test-sentry-logs/README.md

 2. Run `export SENTRY_DSN="<your dsn here>"`.
 3. Run `uv run main.py`.
 4. Observe that the message "Hello, world!" is logged at log-level debug in Sentry.

+## main_logger.py

+Run `uv run main_logger.py`.

+Uses `logging.Logger(__name__)` that creates a new logger for the same module each time it is called.
+This is bad practice.

+Info and Warning get logged to Sentry

+## main_get_logger.py

+Run `uv run main_get_logger.py`.

+Uses `logging.getLogger(__name__)` uses a singleton patter and returns the same instance every time it is called with the same name.

+Info does NOT get logged into Sentry.
+Warning does get logged into Sentry.

+## Misc

+- Downgraded to Python 3.10.11 which is the one I'm currently using.